jordanwalsh23/postman-local-mock-server/readme.md

 204 No Content
 ```

 Unfortunately this will clash if there is an endpoint in your supplied collection with the path `/cache`.
-In that instance you may need to fork a copy of the source code and change this path manually.
+In that instance you can fork a copy of the source code and change this path manually.

 ## Known Issues/Limitations